 Social proof is evidence, left by your readers, that your blog is interesting, popular and worth reading.

-Your subscriber count, number of comments, number of retweets, likes and +1’s show new visitors that other people like and endorse you.
+Your subscriber count, number of comments, number of retweets, and likes show new visitors that other people like and endorse you.

 Without social proof, getting people to subscribe to your blog is much harder.